Nyanyan/Egaroucid/web_resources/en/usage/index.md

 You cannot change the placement of stones on this screen, so please create the stone placement by <a href="#Input/Output_Input > Input Game Record">inputting a game record</a> or <a href="#Input/Output_Input > Edit Board">editing the board</a> before using this function.

 You can also convert to a monochrome image so that it looks beautiful when printed in black and white.

+From version 7.8.1, you can now add evaluation values to the board image, choose whether or not to display coordinates, and select the color of the outer frame of the board.

 "Save Image" copies the image to the clipboard and saves the image.
 The default save destination is the Egaroucid/screenshots folder in the Documents folder, and the file name is the date and time + game record.
 If you want to change the save location, please change it from "Output > Screenshot > Change Save Location".